jlacar/aoc2015/README-Day14.md

 Additionally, a good optimizing compiler has a much better chance of automatically improving performance by inlining small methods/functions at the points of call.
 If you focus on extracting code to small units, you'll actually be helping the compiler find more of those kinds of opportunities than if you leave big chunks of complicated and nested code alone because your gut/intuition tells you that additional function/method calls will create too much overhead.

 Again, we developers generally suck at optimizing with our gut and intuition alone and when we do, we're usually wrong.

+Case in point, I refactored `racePoints()` once more by extracting the logic for awarding points to the leaders to its own function, giving me this:

+    override fun part2() = racePoints().values.max()

+    private fun racePoints(): Map<Reindeer, Int> =
+        (1..raceTime).fold(reindeer.associateWith { 0 }) { points, second ->
+            award(points, reindeer.associateWith { it.distanceFlownAt(second) })
+        }

+    private fun award(points: Map<Reindeer, Int>, distances: Map<Reindeer, Int>): Map<Reindeer, Int>
+    {
+        val leadersDistance = distances.values.max()
+        return points.map { (reindeer, leaderPoints) ->
+            reindeer to if (distances[reindeer] == leadersDistance) leaderPoints + 1 else leaderPoints
+        }.toMap()
+    }

+Now I have the code really layers the story:

+Layer 1: (highest level abstraction): Get the maximum of race point values

+Layer 2: (still high-level, with a few more details): Starting with zero points for all reindeer, for each second in the race, award points based on the distances flown at that each second

+Layer 3: Get the maximum distance flown and award a point to any reindeer who have flown that far

+Can an optimizing compiler automatically inline this if it sees that it will significantly improve performance?
+I'm sure it could.
+Is it easier to read/digest?
+I think it is because each function has a singular intent that I can quickly map and reconcile with its implementation.
+Reading this kind of code makes me trust it more and have more confidence that it is correct.
+If tests reveal there's a bug, I'll be able to zero in on the bug much faster.